 ‘If your scheme contains a lot of glass, it may be necessary to employ a thermal consultant to prove that the design is energy efficient.
 If you are in close proximity to other properties, you may also have to employ a party wall surveyor.
 Then, when you get prices back from builders, you will know if they are within your budget.’

 4. Save money by extending under permitted development

 As well as addressing the design of your extension, you can maximise your spend in other ways.
-‘Explore the possibility of building under your permitted development rights,’ says Alan Cronshaw.
-‘Rear extensions that meet certain criteria can be added to houses without needing planning permission, even in Conservation Areas.
+‘Explore the possibility of building an extension under permitted development rights,’ says Alan Cronshaw.
+‘Rear extensions that meet certain criteria can be added to houses without needing planning permission, even in conservation areas.
 This may have the added benefit of saving you time as well as money.

 ‘Consider having the extension finished in painted render rather than facing brickwork, then the construction can be of concrete blocks, which are cheaper and quicker to erect than bricks.
 Tender the project to four or five builders – you might be surprised at the difference in the prices that you are quoted.’

 5. Consider the budget you're setting aside for interior finishes

 The cost of interiors will vary widely depending on the room or rooms that you want to create in your extension.